 The use of Public-Private Partnerships (P3s) marks a shift away from traditional ways of procuring and financing highway projects.
 Under traditional procurement processes, private contractors construct projects based on a public design using public funding.
 The projects are then operated and maintained by public agencies.
-With the P3 model, a private partner may participate in some combination of design, construction, financing, operations and maintenance, including collection of toll revenues.
+With the P3 model, a private partner participates in a long-term contract involving some combination of design, construction, financing, operations, and maintenance, including collection of toll revenues.

 After a P3 agreement is signed, the public agency must manage the contract to ensure that it achieves the performance standards established in the agreement.
-The performance monitoring and oversight phase will require building a strong set of skills within the public agency due to the need to maintain these oversight responsibilities in-house.
-This includes the need for contract management skills to monitor the established performance standards and manage accordingly.
-In addition, the capacity to monitor technical performance during construction and operations can be critical to ensuring efficient service delivery.
+Performance monitoring and oversight will require building a strong set of skills within the public agency due to the need to maintain these oversight responsibilities in-house.
+This includes the need for contract management skills to monitor performance against the established performance standards and manage accordingly.
+The capacity to monitor technical performance during construction and operations can be critical to ensuring efficient service delivery.

-Public-private partnership (P3) agreements can create efficiencies through establishing long-term design-build-finance-operate-maintain (DBFOM) contracts that include outcome-based performance specifications.
-Outcome-based performance specifications focus on what a facility is intended to achieve rather than prescribing methods and materials for achieving facility goals.
-The purpose of using outcome-based performance specifications is to make service delivery more efficient by allowing the concessionaire flexibility to decide how best to achieve the intended results.
+Public-private partnership (P3) agreements establish long-term outcome-based performance specifications.
+Outcome-based performance specifications focus on what a facility is intended to achieve rather than prescribing means and methods for achieving facility goals.
+The purpose of using outcome-based performance specifications is to allow the concessionaire flexibility to decide how best to achieve the intended results, providing opportunities for innovation.

 However, there is a natural tension between flexibility and accountability in performance management.
 If a standard is too flexible, the public sector risks not obtaining the highest possible level of performance from a concession.
 If a standard is inflexible, it may not adapt to changing technology needs.
-For example, one contract set a performance standard for customer service on a tollway that was based on how quickly the concessionaire responded to phone queries.
-By the time the concession was active, most of the customer queries were received by email and through a website, which were not included in the performance standards.
+For example, in one P3 agreement for a tollway, a performance standard set for customer service was based on how quickly the concessionaire responded to phone queries.
+By the time the concession was active, most of the customer queries were received by email and through a website, which were not covered by the performance standards.

 Monitoring Technical and Financial Performance: Performance monitoring procedures can include self-reporting procedures, independent audits, regular meetings and reports, and the use of intelligent transportation systems that automate data collection and reporting processes.

 Resolving Disputes: P3 contracts typically specify dispute resolution processes to reduce the risk of legal conflict over technical issues or differences in contract interpretation.
-Alternative dispute resolution processes may include mediation and third party arbitration following a period of time allowed for both parties to make good faith efforts to resolve the dispute themselves.
+Alternative dispute resolution processes may include mediation and third-party arbitration following a certain period of time if the parties are unable to resolve the dispute themselves.

-Prior to mediation or arbitration, dispute resolution processes often define tiered systems of problem identification and resolution through negotiation to encourage problems to be resolved at the lowest levels.
+Prior to mediation or arbitration, dispute resolution processes often define tiered systems of problem identification and resolution through negotiation to encourage resolution of problems at the lowest levels.
 For example, the contract may specify a process whereby the parties to a dispute are given a set time period to seek ways to resolve their dispute before it is elevated to their respective managers.

-Public agencies can promote effective contract governance by facilitating knowledge sharing between the procurement team and the contract management team, planning for skill and knowledge retention over the period of the contract, and balancing the use of internal capacity and external advisors to ensure retention of that knowledge and skill.
+Public agencies can promote effective contract governance by facilitating knowledge sharing between the procurement team and the contract management team, by planning for skill and knowledge retention over the period of the contract, and by balancing the use of internal capacity and external advisors to ensure retention of that knowledge and skill within the agency.

 Mechanisms such as regularly scheduled face-to-face meetings can facilitate the development of an effective relationship between the government and the concessionaire.
-To maintain this relationship, enforcement mechanisms should be used consistently and proportionally.
+To maintain an effective relationship, enforcement mechanisms should be used consistently and proportionally.